data-creative/data-creative.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

+## Development Environment Setup

+Many of the following sections are optional, depending on what type of development environment you need.

-## Languages and Frameworks
+### Languages and Frameworks

-### Ruby
+#### Ruby

+##### Rbenv

-As a developer working on more than one ruby project, it sometimes becomes necessary to specify different ruby versions for each project.
+> As a developer working on more than one ruby project, it sometimes becomes necessary to specify different ruby versions for each project.
 Rbenv makes switching ruby versions easy.
-Ruby-build facilitates the installation of ruby versions.
+Ruby-build, a component of rbenv, facilitates installation of ruby versions.

 ```` sh
 brew install rbenv